input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-01-application-level.md

 ## WorkMode and WorkModeMin

 A special type called `WorkMode` represents a bunch of constraints to perform work for the real world distributed system.
-You can think about constraint as a _compile-time guarantee_ that particular actions can be performed in the particular context.
+You can think about a constraint as a _compile-time guarantee_ that particular actions can be performed in the particular context.
 For example, if we define type of some function `f` in the terms of **logging** constraint, we definitely know that we can log different info inside of this function `f`.